 3. Test, test, test

-I touched on this just a moment ago, but testing is key for any marketing activities you ever partake in.
+I touched on this just a moment ago, but testing is key for any marketing workflows you ever partake in.
 With Instagram ads, you’ll want to be A/B testing every detail, from audience to creative.
 Only make one small change at a time so that you know for certain what detail is making the difference.

 4. Use hashtags